Come as you are!

-A typical week brings hundreds of people to Christ Church for ministries, fellowship, education, community programs and other activities specific to each age and stage of life.
-Our church is a welcoming place, and we look forward to saying hello, showing you around, and making sure your experience makes you want to return often!
+Christ Church is a hub of activity for worship, ministry, fellowship, education, community programs and events for each age and stage of life.
+Our church is an inclusive, welcoming place, and we look forward to saying hello, showing you around, and making sure your experience makes you want to return often!

 What should I wear?

-You are invited to wear whatever feels comfortable.
 As we have a wide variety of service styles, you will see a wide variety of attire at our services, classes and events.
-Many parishioners are comfortable in resort wear (we are a beach community) but some prefer more formal dress.
+Many are comfortable in resort wear (we are a beach community) but some prefer more traditional attire.
 In the summer months you’ll see many of us in sun-dresses, shorts, sandals.
-The main sanctuary leans towards a more formal style – but, remember, formal in a beach community is not the same as elsewhere.
+The main sanctuary leans towards a more formal style – but formal in a beach community is not the same as elsewhere.
 Our Jordan service is very much come-as-you-are, meeting outdoors when weather permits, indoors during extreme heat / cold / rain.
 Masks are recommended for those who are not fully vaccinated.

 Where do I park?

 Ponte Vedra Beach Campus

 Our two-level parking garage is accessed from the San Juan Drive entrance.
 There is convenient parking marked for those with mobility issues, before entering the garage as well as on both levels of the garage.
-At Ponte Vedra we also have a surface parking lot that can be accessed from our Golfview Drive entrance or through the rear of the parking garage or from our Golfview Drive entrance.
-There are easy walkways from the parking areas and directional signage to help you orient yourself.
+Our surface parking lot can be accessed from our Golfview Drive entrance or through the rear of the parking garage.

 Parking is provided in the Serenata Beach Club parking areas which are not gated and easily accessed from A1A (South Ponte Vedra Boulevard.)
 After parking, enter the front doors of the Club and take the elevator to the second floor where the service is held.